kassi-12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is my init file
+this is Shell, init files, variables and expansions